 At Aller Aqua sustainability is a core part of what we do and something we have worked with for a long time.
-Sustainability is part of our strategy and we work continuously to improve different areas of our business.
+Sustainability is part of our strategy, and we work continuously to improve the different areas of our business.

 “I have been involved with aquaculture from a very young age and have seen the sector’s progress and the increased focus on sustainability in recent years.
 Aller Aqua is no exception.
 Sustainability has become somewhat of a buzzword and we all strive to be green and sustainable.
 Prior to this, we worked on improving production and efficiency.